Last updated on February 13, 2023

 ~ There are an astounding 20 UNESCO World Heritage Sites in Canada.

 ~ Quebec was the first city in North America to earn a UNESCO World Heritage Site distinction.
-In 2012 only 240 cities around the world shared this distinction with the walled city.
+In 2012 only 240 cities worldwide shared this distinction with the walled city.

 ~ The first national park in Canada was Banff National Park, which was established in 1885.
 Fun fact: This was just three years after the creation of Yellowstone National Park in the United States, which was the first National Park in the world.